gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 In the example above, each node represents a different course at Fairaday Academy.
 The edges represent a student taking both courses linked by the edge.
 To solve the problem, we would look for a way to assign courses to exam slots which are not directly connected by an edge.

 Many, many problems can be represented by graphs even those not involving geographic or navigational problems.
 Studying graph problems gives us another way to solve a broad sector of difficult problems.

+### !callout-info

+## Binary Search Trees, Linked Lists, and Graphs

+Binary search trees and linked lists are actually just subtypes of graphs!
+They are both collections of nodes with edges between them.
+There are just more specifications about the number and direction of edges allowed to be connected to a single node than there are with a general graph data strucutre.

+### !end-callout

 ### Directed vs Undirected Graphs